yzli90/loan-default-prediction-spline/README.md

 ## Results Summary

-- Transformed features generally outperform raw features in out-of-sample AUC.
+- Spline-transformed features generally outperform raw features in both out-of-sample AUC and accuracy rate, demonstrating their ability to enhance the predictive performance of downstream models—especially when using a limited number of features.
-- Improvement is more consistent with Logistic Regression.
-- Transformed features show smoother and more monotonic relations with the outcome variable.
+- By using a cubic spline basis with supervised logistic fitting, each feature is transformed into a scalar that encodes compressed nonlinear predictive information.
+- The effect of each transformed feature on the outcome remains interpretable, as the model's response curve can be directly visualized and understood in terms of estimated default probability.

 ## Future Extensions

+- To capture feature-level nonlinearity, one may apply cubic spline expansion directly to the original features within a logistic regression model.
+However, this leads to a significantly higher-dimensional model, as the number of basis terms increases rapidly with the number of features.
+While this may offer a better in-sample fit, it often results in severe overfitting, especially when the number of samples is limited.

-- Use AUC-maximizing loss functions (e.g., pairwise logistic loss):
+- Use AUC-maximizing loss functions (e.g., pairwise logistic loss), which directly target the ranking objective:

-  \[
+  $$
   \sum_{(i,j): y_i = 1, y_j = 0} \log\left(1 + e^{-(f(x_i) - f(x_j))} \right)
-  \]
-- Extend to ensemble-based or neural network-based transformation pipelines.
-- Incorporate uncertainty estimation or calibration metrics.
+  $$

+  Compared to standard log-loss, this objective aligns better with AUC and is more robust to class imbalance.
+It also eliminates the need to select arbitrary classification thresholds.

+- Explore buffered AUC (bAUC) as a convex alternative to standard AUC optimization.
+The bAUC concept is derived from the Buffered Probability of Exceedance (bPOE), which is closely related to the Conditional Value-at-Risk (CVaR).
+The resulting optimization problem is convex and can be formulated as a linear program, without requiring surrogate approximations of the AUC.

 ## How to Run